sitjart/ds-handbook-test/pages/maturity-model/mm-support/mm-support-communication.md

 ---
 title: Flow of RDM communication and responsiveness
-description: Indicates how well communication about data management is maintained within the organisation, particularly the extent to which it is consultive, interactive, responsive, and fosters dialogue.
+description: Indicates how well communication about data management is maintained within the organisation, particularly the extent to which it is consultive, interactive, responsive, and fosters dialogue
 contributors: [Helena Schnitzer, Jeanne Wilbrandt, Mijke Jetten, Hana Marcetic, Heleri Inno, Diana Pilvar]
 page_id: mm-support-communication
 ---